 Thomas Merritt is completing his MSc in International Relations at the University of Dundee.
 His research interests include the international relations of the Middle East, terrorism, and political violence.
 Contact Thomas at: email@example.com

 David Pratt is a multi-award winning journalist, photographer, broadcaster and editor.
 As a correspondent, his specialist areas include conflict, humanitarian, security and intelligence issues, especially in the Arab and Islamic world and sub-Saharan Africa.
-He is a Contributing Editor to CABLE and at the Herald/Sunday Herald.
+He is a contributing editor at CABLE and at the Herald/Sunday Herald.
 He is on Twitter at: @foreigncorr1

 Angus Roxburgh has studied Russia for over 45 years, and was Moscow correspondent for the BBC and Sunday Times.
 He worked as a media consultant to the Kremlin in 2006-9.
 His memoir, Moscow Calling, will be published in September 2017.
-He is on Twitter at: @angus_roxburgh www.angusroxburgh.com
+He is on Twitter at: @angus_roxburgh Check out his website at: www.angusroxburgh.com

 Joseph Royce is completing his MSc in International Relations at the University of Dundee.
 His research interests include the international arms trade, Yemen and AQAP, religion and politics in the Persian Gulf.
 Contact Joseph at: firstname.lastname@example.org